Honda CRF450L Fuel Tank by Nomad Review | Product Evaluations

 At just 7.6L, the Honda CRF450L’s titanium tank is light in weight but also light on capacity.

-When you’re play riding around your favourite forest or ride park, the bike’s fuel range is adequate, thanks to the miserly fuel injection but when you want to escape coronavirus, the fuel range becomes another reason to freak out.
+When you’re play riding around your favourite forest or ride park, the range from the stock CRF450L Fuel Tank is adequate, thanks to the miserly fuel injection but when you want to escape coronavirus, the fuel range becomes another reason to freak out.

 The stock tank will give you 150km if you’re doing easy trail and dualsport riding, but if you’re going harder and deeper off-road, that range comes down considerably.
 It’s even worse if you fit the Honda LX Enduro Kit (with FMF exhaust system, Vortex Ignitions ECU and CRF-R shrouds) like we have, which makes the thing run better than poor old British Prime Minister Boris Johnson.

-So it’s little wonder that we were hanging out for Nomad Tanks in wild Wangaratta, Vic, to produce it’s 11-litre tank to our wild CRF450L long-termer.
+So it’s little wonder that we were hanging out for Nomad Tanks in wild Wangaratta, Vic, to produce it’s to our wild CRF450L long-termer.

 CAPACITY First things first, the Nomad tank takes on an extra 3.4 litres of fuel.
 That pushes the bike’s range out to a comfortable 200km (with the standard exhaust and ECU), so you might even make it to the state border before the corona cops catch up to you.